Orion-AI-Lab/FLOGA/README.md

 #### Pretrained model

+**V1**

-You can find the weights of the pretrained BAM-CD model [here](https://www.dropbox.com/scl/fo/9fia0j00h539t9x6gvc9z/h?rlkey=rvl5bsmx1au796x5z76jkmmgb&dl=0).
+You can find the weights of the pretrained BAM-CD (version 1) model [here](https://www.dropbox.com/scl/fo/7boya0nvjb0sgmg9l5quo/ALldNkZ5d-DMtUMmUPm5O4A?rlkey=1p29xzb912mj4hh68k8waac9x&st=rkk9ke5g&dl=0).
+This model is the one described in the corresponding publication.

+**V2**

+A new BAM-CD (version 2) model has been trained and achieves more robust results.
+The new model adopts a pseudo-siamese scheme and extensive data augmentation is applied during training.
+The weights can be found [here](https://www.dropbox.com/scl/fo/8bhch7e0yhwgfqxsc6i69/ANcImDZyq7EYHVPt66aYuq8?rlkey=oiz26v6r09t4bpr5fize3a9a8&st=4qo50vqh&dl=0).
+To use this model, change the appropriate lines in the `configs/method/bam_cd.json` file as denoted in the comments.

 ## UPDATES

  - **9/4/2024:** An issue with MODIS imagery on the 2019 data has been fixed.
+ - **17/10/2024:** Added new model weights.

 ## Citation
 If you would like to use our work, please cite our paper: